-The ODMHSAS will implement a regionally based alternative transportation service throughout Oklahoma in partnership with local transportation vendors.
-This shift to provide an “alternative transportation” service will fundamentally transform how children and adults requiring inpatient psychiatric treatment are transported to higher levels of treatment settings.
+The ODMHSAS works in partnership with local transportation vendors to provide an “alternative transportation” service that fundamentally transforms how children and adults requiring inpatient psychiatric treatment are transported to higher levels of treatment settings.

 In years past, most individuals who needed inpatient treatment were placed in a law enforcement vehicle and handcuffed, even though most individuals committed no crime.

-Now, alternative transportation vendors contracting with the ODMHSAS provide transportation services using unmarked vehicles with specially trained drivers to securely assist individuals with getting to the nearest treatment facility when greater than 30 miles away.
+Now, alternative transportation vendors contracting with the ODMHSAS provide transportation services using unmarked vehicles with specially trained drivers to securely assist individuals with getting to the nearest treatment facility.

-The result of this change will assist Oklahoma toward a person-centered approach to treatment and help de-stigmatize mental health and addiction disorders.
+The result of this change moves Oklahoma toward a person-centered approach to treatment and help de-stigmatize mental health and addiction disorders.

 Providing safe and secure transportation that is trauma informed and focused on the individuals’ engagement in recovery treatment is the ultimate goal of this systems transformation.